 Bangladesh is a beautiful country in Southeast Asia.
 Both India and Myanmar make up the border here.
 Three of Asia’s largest rivers flow through Bangladesh and form the fertile Bengal delta – the largest delta in the world.

-The government is rapidly developing tourism hotspots, travel maps, and guidebooks, along with plans for the development of excellent luxury hotels and motels throughout the country for the ease of the international tourists.
-The government is planning on investing 26 million US dollars for this cause.
+The government is rapidly developing tourism hotspots, travel maps, and guidebooks, along with plans for the development of excellent luxury hotels and motels throughout the country for the ease of international tourists.

 THINGS TO DO